infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 cited_ID - The numeric ID of a PSR

 4) potential_inclusion_link.csv:
 This data was translated from Web Figure 4 in the data supplement of Trinquart et al. (2016).
 A matrix whose column indices are SRRs and row indices are PSRs.
 Cells with "p" denote where PSRs were potentially eligible for inclusion in SRRs, according to the publication date of the PSRs and the dates of the last search of the SRRs.
-This data was collected from Web Figure 4 of the data supplement of Trinquart et al. (2016).

 5)systematic_review_inclusion_criteria.csv:
 ID - The numeric ID of the SRR.